 The Bureau of Labor Statistics reports that employment within retail industry has gone down by 6,100 jobs in the latest quarter while employment in online stores rose by 2900 last quarter.
 Retailers need to come up with innovative ways to educate their employees and help them to interact with customers better given that customers prefer less in-store sales associates.

 This problem is exacerbated by the buying power of the millennial and generation-z type customers has increased, and as a result, are demanding a more interactive, engaging customer experience that can be revitalized by better training employees.

 Tech used to equip employees to better analyze of retail and know what is available within stores is becoming increasingly important.
 According to Gallup, employee engagement is highly connected to positive business outcomes, thus better educating employees can help increase profits for retailers.
 In addition, workforce tech can also help retailers cut down on training and hiring time, as well as reduce turnover; ultimately, helping retailers reduce costs given the high turnover rate of the retail industry.

 5. Community-Based Retail

 According to RetailNext, community-based retail will help brick and mortar type stores stay competitive, similar to Lululemon’s use of yoga classes in-store or Williams Sonoma’s in-store cooking classes.
-Consumers are demanding for a type of store that services a community and brings them together.
-Community based retail invites customers to participate in culture rather than just buying merchandise.
+Consumers are demanding a type of store that services a community and brings them together.
+Community-based retail invites customers to participate in culture rather than just buying merchandise.